STI stands for sexually transmitted infections. Sometimes these are called STDs or sexually transmitted diseases.

 What is the link between syphilis and HIV?

 Having untreated syphilis may make it easier for HIV to enter your body.
 Getting tested and treated for STIs is HIV prevention.
-Other HIV prevention tools include PreP, PEP, condoms, and U=U. Head over the the HIV page on this website here to learn more.
+Other HIV prevention tools include PrEP, PEP, condoms, and U=U. Head over to the HIV page on this website here to learn more.

 Learn more about syphilis from the CDC here.